DipalPaneri/DashboardExcelProject/README.md

 # Vrinda Store Annual Report 2022
 * Objective : Vrinda Store wants to create an annual sales report to understand the target customer and area of growth of year 2022.

+* Tools : MS Excel, Pivot Table, Power Query, Charts For Data Visualization

 # Client Requierements :
 1. Compare Sales and Orders using single chart